vkum29/pov/react/flux.md

 - Dispatches Events to the Dispatcher

-> Uses Dispatcher.dispatch to notify dispatcher about which event occured
+> Uses Dispatcher.dispatch to notify dispatcher about which event occurred

 ## Components - React components

-- Composable views created using react.
+- Compossible views created using react.

 > Made using React.createClass or React.component